-- Confidentiality: see 'Prerequisites for Good Practice'. - Reviews: agreed opportunities to check if the Directee is experiencing the sessions as a safe place; whether the sessions provide opportunity to deepen their relationship with God and grow in their personal spirituality and whether they are able to reflect with the assistance of the spiritual director. - Prayer or silence: consider with the Directee whether active prayer or some silence is helpful in the session, or not. - Frequency and length: agree how often to meet and be clear about the length of sessions. - Cancellations: communicate expectations about prior notice should a cancellation be necessary or if a Directee does not attend.
+- Confidentiality: see 'Prerequisites for Good Practice'. - Reviews: agreed opportunities to check if the Directee is experiencing the sessions as a safe place; whether the sessions provide opportunity to deepen their relationship with God and grow in their personal spirituality and whether they are able to reflect with the assistance of the spiritual director. - Prayer or silence: consider with the Directee whether active prayer or some silence is helpful in the session, or not. - Frequency and length: agree how often to meet and be clear about the length of sessions.

-- Payment: discuss payment if required.
-Many Directors do not charge, but when a charge is made an agreement concerning these matters needs to be clear for mutual respect and understanding. - Complaints: if the Directee ever has cause for complaint about their Director they should contact the relevant Referrer in the first instance.
+- Cancellations: communicate expectations about prior notice should a cancellation be necessary or if a Directee does not attend. - Payment: discuss payment if required.
+Many Directors do not charge, but when a charge is made an agreement concerning these matters needs to be clear for mutual respect and understanding.
+It is worth noting that some Directors use such contributions to pay for their supervision and ongoing ministerial development. - Complaints: if the Directee ever has cause for complaint about their Director they should contact the relevant Referrer in the first instance.
 If that does not resolve the matter, the Bishops' Adviser for Spiritual Direction should be contacted. - Ending the relationship: discuss how either Directee or Director will indicate if they wish to cease the relationship and how that can be a good ending.
+It is also good practice for the Director to discuss this with their supervisor.